Stillwater station

 The Stillwater Santa Fe Depot is a former railroad station located at 400 East 10th Street in Stillwater, Oklahoma.
 It served as a rail depot for the Santa Fe Railroad from 1900 until 1958.
-Now listed on the National Register of Historic Places, it is an example of adaptive re-use of a historic building, serving as the national headquarters for two organizations.
+Now listed on the National Register of Historic Places, it is an example of adaptive re-use of a historic building, serving as the national headquarters for the Kappa Kappa Psi fraternity and Tau Beta Sigma sorority.

 History

-On April 22, 1880, the day of the Land Rush of 1889, Stillwater, Oklahoma became a populous community for the first time.
+On April 22, 1889, the day of the Land Rush of 1889, Stillwater, Oklahoma became a populous community for the first time.
 The town was designated as the county seat of the newly created Payne County, Oklahoma, effective on the day of the rush.
 The Government Land Office for the Unassigned Lands, where participants in the rush were required to register their land claims had also been established there.

 However, it was at least 20 miles from the nearest railroad track.
 Soon, a group of leading residents realized that it would be essential for Stillwater to be located on the railroad if it were to survive, let alone thrive.
 The need was accentuated after the Territorial legislature selected Stillwater as the site for the new Territorial Agricultural & Mechanical University (now Oklahoma State University.)
 The legislators began considering selecting another city with better access to rail transportation.
 The Stillwater supporters began a campaign to get the Eastern Oklahoma Railway Company, a subsidiary of the Atchison, Topeka & Santa Fe Railway Company, to build a line to the town.
 By March 1900, the railway had been laid into town.

 From 1915 until the end of World War II in 1945, both freight and passenger traffic grew substantially.
 By 1950, passenger demand decreased substantially, as potential riders switched to using their private automobiles.
 In 1953, the Santa Fe stopped offering passenger service to Stillwater.
 By 1958, long distance freight hauling had converted to road transport.
 Petroleum and its bulk derivatives increasingly moved through pipelines.
 In that year, the Santa Fe ceased moving freight to and from Stillwater, and closed the depot permanently.